NoConst/MulSetRank/README.md

 # MulSetRank
-MulSetRank: Multiple Set Ranking for Personalized Recommendation from Implicit Feedback This is our PyTorch implementation for the paper:
+This is our PyTorch implementation for the paper:

 > MulSetRank: Multiple Set Ranking for Personalized Recommendation from Implicit Feedback